Hrithik-Kumar/Smart-Grocery-Map-and-Inventory/doc/sprint0/PB.md

 CompanyLogOut:

-	As Charles(a company manager), I would like to log out my account when I leave the app or when I want, so that I can get a record of what I have modified and prevent company information from leaking.
+	As Charles(a company manager), I would like to log out of my account when I leave the app or when I want, so that I can get a record of what I have modified and prevent company information from leaking.

 	Related persona: Charles Brown